Affiliate links on Android Authority may earn us a commission. Learn more.

 Enter the Samsung Galaxy S21.
 This phone isn’t for power users.
-In fact, if you’re a power user, I can guarantee that the Galaxy S21 is not the phone for you.
+In fact, if you’re a power user, I can guarantee the Galaxy S21 is not the phone for you.

 This is Android Authority’s Samsung Galaxy S21 review.